 Several more flights followed.
 '6 seconds again' ...
 '11 seconds' ...
 '31 seconds!'
 By now it was clear that the small Delta was well-behaved and would flex its spars evenly before accelerating in a straight line.
 In the direction pointed, like a fighter kite.

 There did turn out to be a slight breeze up a bit higher, in a direction which took the kite over the neighbor's yard.
 Aren was a little nervous about that, but all was under control on the fairly short line.
 Only 10 meters (35 feet) or so.

-Just a few seconds of seeing the Delta sitting there in relatively smooth air was convincing.
-This kite would later soar to any height and stay stable in light winds!
+Just a few seconds of seeing the Delta sitting there in fairly smooth air was convincing.
+This kite should soar to any height and stay stable in light winds!

 The story or stories above document actual flying experiences.

 My write-ups are definitely warts-and-all since things don't always go totally as planned.
 However, half the fun of kiting is anticipating the perfect flight.
 When it happens, it's magic!

 As mentioned earlier, there's more kite-making info here than you can poke a stick at :-)

 Want to know the most convenient way of using it all?

 The Big MBK E-book Bundle is a collection of downloads - printable PDF files which provide step-by-step instructions for many kites large and small...

 It's a printable PDF file.
 Make a well-tested diamond, delta or sled step-by-step.